 When the Rey family asked me to photograph their family portraits I was initially scared.
 I had never photographed a family of four where the two children were teenage boys.
-What do you do with teenage boys anyway?
+What do you do with teenage boys and their parents anyway?
 Well, I quickly did what I thought would help and I looked at pinterest only to find a lack of ideas for photos of families with older kids.
 So I decided, I’d show up, and just let things naturally unfold.
 And then I promised myself I’d put some on pinterest to help ease other’s fear of photographing sessions with older kids.
 Now that the session is completed, I want to walk you through the posing and what I did to help the session go easier.

 First.
 Be prepared that there might be some “getting ready” involved.
 In this case, there was a quick shave needed.